Karesis/binter/README.md

 ### Origin

-Rather than being extracted from a single project, `binter`'s design is the culmination of experience gained from prototyping and rewriting several compiler versions for the planned [Nyan programming language](https://github.com/Karesis/nyan-lang).
+Rather than being extracted from a single project, `interb`'s design is the culmination of experience gained from prototyping and rewriting several compiler versions for the planned [Nyan programming language](https://github.com/Karesis/nyan-lang).
 It was developed to be a robust, reusable component for language tooling.

 ### Application & Current Stage

-`binter`'s first concrete application is the [cact compiler](https://github.com/Karesis/cact), a work-in-progress compiler for a subset of C developed for a university course on Compiler Principles.
+`interb`'s first concrete application is the [cact compiler](https://github.com/Karesis/cact), a work-in-progress compiler for a subset of C developed for a university course on Compiler Principles.

 While the design has been refined through extensive iteration, the library itself is an early-stage release (`0.1.x`).
 It has not yet been extensively benchmarked in domains outside of compilers (e.g., web services, gaming).
 Contributions for more test cases and performance benchmarks are highly welcome!